vlitzke/kitchenflies/DNAseq/10_callSNPs/README.md

 base-quality 15 \               ## minimum base quality for every nucleotide jobs=10                         ## number of parallel jobs/cores used for the SNP calling

+you need to make sure all of the scripts are in the same folder when you're calling the command!
 -----
 though you can also do it like conda install bioconda::bcftools